-In short, the Fred update is basically Google’s next step towards their vision.
+In short, the Fred update is basically Google’s next step toward their vision.
 Honestly, they’ve been talking about it for so long.
-They want sites that are fast, engaging and useful while not blocking or making it painfully obvious that you are covering it with ads, AKA don’t hurt the user’s experience.
+They want sites that are fast, engaging, and useful while not blocking or making it painfully obvious that you are covering it with ads, AKA don’t hurt the user’s experience.

 Start by going to Google Search Console and see if you have any warnings.
 If there’s no penalty message, then that’s great.